ayush2083/Personal-Portfolio-Website/README.md

  • Used media queries to ensure the website is fully responsive across all devices.

- • Deployed the website on GitHub for live access.
+ • Deployed the website on GitHub for live access https://ayush2083.github.io/Personal-Portfolio-Website/ .